SerpensSolida/SerpensBot/README.md

 Command bot for Discord

 # How to use
-1) Clone the repository
+1) Clone the repository.
-2) In your IDE import the as project
+2) In your IDE import the as project.
+3) Add maven as your framework.
+4) Mark "src" folder as source.
-3) Create a class named Security with this template:
+6) Create a class named Security with this template:

     ```java
     package com.serpenssolida.discordbot;